systox1124/AOP-helpFinder/README.md

 AOP-helpFinder was implemented under the H2020 Human Biomonintoring in Europe (HBM4EU) project, Work Package 13.1.
 HBM4EU has received funding from the European Union’s H2020 research and innovation programme under grant agreement No 733032.

+AOP-helpFinder is freely available at : http://aop-helpfinder-v2.u-paris-sciences.fr/

-#  WHAT IS AOP-helpFinder web server 2.0 ?
+#  WHAT IS AOP-helpFinder 2.0 ?

-AOP-helpFinder 2.0 is a web server for identification and extraction of associations between 'prototypical stressor - event' and and 'event - event' associations at various level of the biological organization (molecular initiating event (MIE), key event (KE), and adverse outcome (AO)).
+AOP-helpFinder 2.0 is a new version allowing the identification and extraction of associations between 'prototypical stressor - event' and 'event - event' associations at various level of the biological organization (Molecular Initiating Event (MIE), Key Event (KE), and Adverse Outcome (AO)).
-The web server AOP-helpFinder 2.0 proposes a new module to identify event-event linkage, and to prioritize them by a classification system, supporting the weight of evidence.
-For easier interpretation of the results, new visualization options are also available.
+&nbsp;

+The new version 2.0 proposes:
+1. A new module to identify event-event linkage,
+2. A classification system (Confidence Score) to prioritize the relationships supporting the weight of evidence,
+3. New visualization options for easier interpretation of the results,
+4. Interactive tables to be forwarded to the Pubmed page of articles hosting links for better data curation.

 For more information please read :
-* Jornod et al. AOP-helpFinder webserver: a tool for comprehensive analysis of the literature to support adverse outcome pathways development.
-Bioinformatics.
-2021 oct 30; doi: 10.1093/bioinformatics/btab750.
-* XXXXXXXXXXXX.
-AOP-helpFinder 2.0 : ...
+* Jaylet, T., Coustillet, T., Jornod, F., Margaritte-Jeannin, P., Audouze, K. (2023) AOP-helpFinder 2.0: integration of an event-event searches module.
+Environment international. https://doi.org/10.1016/j.envint.2023.108017

 # LICENCE
 This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
 You can  use,  modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following URL